-NORTH BEACH, Md. — A former supervisory FBI agent forced out by the Trump Administration is running for a Maryland Congressional seat.
+NORTH BEACH, Md. — A former FBI supervisor forced out by the Trump Administration is running for a Maryland Congressional seat.

-Dave Sundberg has filed to fill a Fifth District vacancy left by the retiring Steny Hoyer.
+Dave Sundberg has filed to fill the Fifth District vacancy left by retiring Congressman Steny Hoyer.

 The North Beach resident headed up the FBI Washington Field Office's investigation into the events on January 6th at the U.S. Capitol.

-The probe resulted in more than 1,500 participants being arrested, all of whom were pardoned by President Donald Trump upon his Presidential reelection.
+More than 1,500 participants were arrested during the probe, all of whom were pardoned by President Donald Trump upon reelection.

-Sundberg also contributed to an investigation into Trump’s alleged retention of classified documents leading to his eventual indictment.
+Sundberg also contributed to a special council investigation over Trump’s alleged retention of classified documents leading to his indictment.

-His actions drew the wrath of conservative politicians and pundits alike who accused Sundberg of being partisan and anti-Trump.
+Those actions drew the wrath of conservative politicians and pundits alike who accused Sundberg of being hyper partisan and anti-Trump.

-Ultimately Sundberg was ousted from his role at the FBI.
+Ultimately Sundberg was ousted from the FBI for his role in going after Trump.

-Sundberg, on his website, claims he was the victim of a "retaliatory purge targeting those who stood up against the weaponization of government agencies as tools of partisan politics."
+Sundberg, on his website, claims to be the victim of a "retaliatory purge targeting those who stood up against the weaponization of government agencies as tools of partisan politics."

 He's now one of two dozen candidates looking to replace the 86-year-old Hoyer whose occupied the seat since 1981.